A moratorium is when your home insurer stops issuing or updating policies because a natural disaster like a hurricane or wildfire is likely to strike.

-Let’s say you live in an area prone to hurricanes, such as Florida or Louisiana.
-During hurricane season, your homeowners insurance provider may issue a moratorium before a tropical storm makes landfall.
-This period is also called a period of “binding restriction” or “binding prohibition.”
-The company will stop issuing new policies and making updates to existing ones.
+Still, moratoriums do happen.
+Say you live in an area prone to hurricanes — Florida homeowners, that’s you.
+Texans with home insurance policies, you too.
+Right before that tropical storm makes landfall, insurers will issue a period of “binding restriction” or “binding prohibition.”
+In other words, they’ll stop issuing new policies or making updates to existing ones.

 Pro Tip: Looking for homeowners insurance but not sure where to start?
 Head over to our 2022 homeowners insurance guide, where you’ll find everything you need to know about the policy and provider that’s right for you.

-Now that you understand what a homeowners insurance moratorium is, let’s answer the first major question.
+Now that we understand what a homeowners moratorium is, let’s answer the question on everyone’s mind: Am I covered when my insurer issues a moratorium?

 Am I Still Covered During a Home Insurance Moratorium?